Company profile and strategy

 Almost all Snam's revenues are regulated.
 The Regulatory Authority for Energy, Networks and Environment (ARERA) regulates the different tariff system for transportation, storage and regasification services, defining the criteria for setting the tariffs in each regulatory period, which normally lasts for 4 years.
 The regulation ensures that the services are provided to third parties according to non-discriminatory criteria.
 Snam is therefore able to maintain a limited risk profile and to provide its shareholders with attractive and sustainable returns.

-Finally, Snam confirms its committed to guarantee shareholders an attractive and sustainable remuneration and the payment of an interim dividend.
-The dividend growth is expected to be 5% per year up to 2022.
-Snam expects that for the year 2019 a total dividend of € 0.2376 per share may be distributed in 2020.
+Finally, Snam confirms its commitment to guarantee to shareholders an attractive and sustainable remuneration and the payment of an interim dividend.
+The growth of the dividend per share of 5% until 2022 is confirmed, with a further minimum growth of 2.5% in the period 2023-2024.
+Snam expects that for the 2020 financial year, a total dividend of € 0.2495 per share will be distributed in 2021.